Snitkin-Lab-Umich/snpkit/README.md

 Ref_Name: KPNIH1_V2024.fasta
 ```

-THe pipeline also requires Phaster results of your reference genome to mask phage region.
+The pipeline also requires Phastest results of your reference genome to mask phage region.
 The pipeline assumes that you have placed the reference genome fasta file `KPNIH1.fasta` in folder `/nfs/turbo/umms-esnitkin/data_sharing/reference/KPNIH1/`, a genbank annotation file with extension `.gbf` and phaster results downloaded from Phaster website for your specific reference genome.
-The phaster file  that pipeline expects are `summary.txt` and `phage_regions.fna`.
+The Phastest file  that pipeline expects are `summary.txt` and `phage_regions.fna`.

 Note: By default, Prokka outputs only .gbk files and not .gbf.
 You can change the extension of your genbank file to `.gbf` from `.gbk`.
 This could solve the possible extension requirement issue.